MohammadrezaNarimaniUCDavis/PLS120-Statistics-Lab-Materials/assets/Week_1/README.md

 ### Step 5: Explore the Data (Optional) 📊

 We've already uploaded the data for this lab!
-The file `LA_Data.csv` contains the crime statistics data.
+The file `LA_Data.csv` contains the statistics data.
 You can **double-click** on it to explore the data if you're curious.

 ![Explore Data](Image_5.png)
 *👆 Click here to view the raw data (optional)*